matthewlu070111/xiaoanfc/README.md

 - Submods

 ### 🙋 FAQ
-1. **Can I join to pull requests?**<br>
+1. **Can I pull requests?**<br>
-   Of course, Pull a request when you want to, and if it really do benefit then it will be merged!
+   Of course, pull a request whenever you want to, and if it really does benefit then it will be merged!
 2. **Can I make submods?**<br>
-   Of course, but make sure to use CC0-1.0 as the lisence of your mod.
+   Of course, but make sure to use CC0-1.0 as the licence of your mod.
 3. **Can I contain your mod(s) in my modpack?**<br>
    Do it if you want, you don't have to grant permissions!
 4. **Can I port your mod(s) into (Neo)Forge?**<br>